alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

-## Restorative Practice
+## 3. Restorative Practice

 We want to establish a Code of Conduct that focuses on creating a welcoming and safe environment for everyone involved.
-In the event that a participant does not abide by the Code of Conduct, we will use the “restorative practices” approach to handle the situation.
-Restorative Practices has their roots in “restorative justice,” a way of looking at wrongdoing that focuses on repairing the harm done to people and the relationships rather than on punishing offenders.
+If a participant does not abide by the Code of Conduct, we will use the “restorative practices” approach to handle the situation.
+Restorative Practices has their roots in “restorative justice,” a way of looking at wrongdoing that focuses on repairing the harm done to people and the relationships rather than on punishing offenders or wrongdoer.

-## Our Commitments
+## 4. Our Commitments

-- **Be friendly and patient.**
+- 4.1 **Be friendly and patient.**

-- **Be welcoming**: We strive to be a project and community that welcomes and supports people of all backgrounds and identities.
+- 4.2 **Be welcoming**: We strive to be a project and community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

-- **Be considerate**: Your work will be used by other people, and you in turn will depend on the work of others.
+- 4.3 **Be considerate**: Your work will be used by other people, and you in turn will depend on the work of others.
 Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
 Remember that we're an open source project.
 This means that contributors might not be communicating in their primary language.

-- **Be respectful**: Not all of us will agree all the time, but disagreement is no excuse for poor behaviour and poor manners.
+- 4.4 **Be respectful**: Not all of us will agree all the time, but disagreement is no excuse for poor behaviour and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It’s important to remember that a project where people feel uncomfortable or threatened is not a productive one.

-- **Be careful in the words that we choose**: We are professionals, and we conduct ourselves professionally.
+- 4.5 **Be careful in the words that we choose**: We are professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
 Harassment and other exclusionary behaviour aren't acceptable.
 This includes, but is not limited to Violent